Lukkit/docs.lukkit.net/events/event-list/world.md

 # World

-Events triggered by various world states or changes.
+Events that are triggered through changes to the world.

 | Event| Description |
 | --- | --- |